shandianchengzi/angr-docs-zh_CN/docs/extending-angr/simprocedures.rst

 the function, where do the values that go into the arguments come from?
-You can define your ``run()`` function with however many arguments you like, and the SimProcedure runtime will automatically extract from the program state those arguments for you, via a :ref:`calling convention <Working with Calling Conventions>`, and call your run function with them.
+You can define your ``run()`` function with however many arguments you like, and the SimProcedure runtime will automatically extract from the program state those arguments for you, via a :ref:`calling convention <使用内置的数据类型和调用约定>`, and call your run function with them.
 Similarly, when you return a value from the run function, it is placed into the state (again, according to the calling convention), and the actual control-flow action of returning from a function is performed, which depending on the architecture may involve jumping